How to write a CV | The Ultimate Guide

 You don’t always have to start your CV roles with your most recent paid role - especially if you fall in to one of the 2 following categories.

 If you fall into one of these brackets then it’s likely that your most recent paid role will not be entirely relevant to the firms you are applying for.

 If your most recent role won’t appeal to your target employers, then you can use a bit of creative licence and insert a more relevant past role at the top of your CV such as:

 Let’s take a look at the example candidates above and see how they can break the chronological order role slightly, to make their CVs appear more suitable for the jobs they are applying to.

 1. Recent graduate or school leaver

-Graduates and school leavers can often use older work placements and other non-paid roles to replace their current roles if it makes their CV appear more relevant.
+If you are a recent graduate or school leaver, you can often use older work placements and other non-paid roles to replace your current role at the top of your CV, if it makes your CV appear more relevant.